DanielRolfs/CrowdCreate/README.md

-## Crowd Create is a platform to crowdinvest your time / skills / money & be rewardet by profit shares and more.
+## CrowdCreate is a platform to crowdinvest your time / skills / money & be rewardet by profit shares and more.

 ![Mockup](https://github.com/DanielRolfs/media/blob/main/CrowdCreate/readme.gif?raw=true)